 Right now, I’m facing the mountain of getting older.
 I see new gray hairs on my head and feeling aches in my body that I’ve never felt before.

 It seems that I was 17 years-old just yesterday!
-And yet, I have a vision of aging well from the Bible.
+And yet, I have a vision of aging well from the Bible and the attitude needed to conquer mountains.

 Speak this blessing over yourself right now, making it personal for you: